 It’s been one month since you were diagnosed as Diabetic.

 By now you realise that being a Diabetic doesn’t mean total doom and gloom.
-Your side effects should be steadily subsiding, and your food journal should be ready for your review.
+Your side effects from your new medication should be steadily subsiding, and your food journal should be ready for your review.
 If you’re not convinced that your body has adjusted to your medication, it’s time to visit your doctor, nurse or clinic sister.
 Your medication can be changed if necessary, and you may want to share your food journal for further advice.

 Read your food journal, and adjust your lifestyle as a Diabetic

-If you tried to keep the food journal, you might notice that the way you think about food has somewhat changed.
-Through recording every snack and meal, you forced yourself to think twice about what you consumed.
+If you tried to keep the food journal, you might notice that the way you think about food has changed.
+Through recording every snack and meal, you have forced yourself to think twice about what you consumed.
 Poor eating decisions are often made spontaneously, before your rational side kicks in.